calum74/sequence/docs/tutorial.md

 void setItems(Seq seq);
 ```

-Unless you're sure you need the performace, it's probably not worth it.
+Unless you're sure you need the performance, it's probably not worth it.